PhillipSawyers/portfolio-project/README.md

 I used Google Chrome's Development tools to constantly test each change that I made to my website and to ensure that it appeared in the desired way on different screen sizes.
 I also tested my website on different screen sizes (mobile and desktop) to ensure it appeared in the desired way on different devices.

+**Challenges and Problems**

+I had and issue with my background image being responsive using different devices, I solved this problem using media query which allowed me to set adjustments to image based on the device it was displayed on

 **HTML and CSS Validation**

 I used the W3C HTML Validator tool to validate my HTML code.